 Repeating Courses (Grade Forgiveness) Undergraduate

-- 1. A maximum of 16 semester units of CSUN course work in which a student earned less than a C grade may be repeated for the purpose of excluding grades (grade forgiveness) from the computation of the student’s overall GPA.
+- A maximum of 16 semester units of CSUN coursework in which a student earned less than a “C” grade may be repeated for the purpose of excluding grades (grade forgiveness) from the computation of the student’s overall GPA.
 Only the first 16 semester units are eligible for grade forgiveness.

-- 2. An additional 12 semester units of course work may be repeated for grade averaging—both the original grade and the repeat(s) will be calculated into the student’s total GPA.
+- An additional 12 semester units of coursework may be repeated for grade averaging, i.e. both the original grade and the repeat(s) will be calculated into the student’s total GPA.

-- 5. Registration in repeated courses may be limited to certain registration periods.
-Check the Schedule of Classes Registration Guide website for the allowed dates at www.csun.edu/anr/soc/academicpolicies.html.
+- Registration in repeated courses may be limited to certain registration periods.
+Check the Registration Calendar for allowed dates.

-- 6. Undergraduate students may take an individual course no more than 3 times.
-Only 1 repeat per course is permitted for improving the grade, with the higher of the 2 grades counted in the student’s GPA.
+- Undergraduate students may take an individual course no more than three times.
+Only one repeat per course is permitted for improving the grade, with the higher of the two grades counted in the student’s GPA.
 If a student enrolls in a course for a third time, the units attempted and any grade points earned will be averaged with all other grades earned for the course (except ones that were awarded grade forgiveness).
-On the third enrollment in a course, permission of the Associate Dean of the College of the student’s major (or the Director of Undergraduate Studies if the student is Undecided) is necessary.
+On the third enrollment in a course, permission of the associate dean of the college of the student’s major (or the Associate Vice President of Undergraduate Studies if the student is Undecided) is necessary.

-- 10. This policy applies only to Baccalaureate units, i.e., those that count toward the Degree.
+- This policy applies only to baccalaureate units, i.e., those that count toward the degree.